TUM-DSE/research-work-info/extension/README.md

 -  **Important:**  The student should consult their advisor and Prof. Bhatotia before seeking an extension.
 As per the department guidelines (see below), it is imperative that the student must properly explain their extension request reason in detail (at least half a page).

-- **Extension form submission and deadline:**  The extension form must be submitted to the chair secretary **at least 2 weeks** in advance before the final thesis submission deadline (the 15th of the final month).
+- **Extension form submission and deadline:**     The application must be submitted **immediately** to the secretary responsible for your degree programme (Schriftführung) by email from your TUM address. _Medical certificates must also be submitted in the original (by post)_.

 ## Department guidelines